Virtu Financial: History

 In May 2011, Virtu merged with proprietary trading firm Madison Tyler, based in Santa Monica, California with the backing of Silver Lake Partners, a technology-focused private equity firm.
 Vincent Viola co-founded Madison Tyler with David Salomon, a former arbitrage trader at Goldman Sachs.

 Virtu acquired a market-making unit that handles NYSE Amex stocks from Cohen Capital Group LLC in December 2011.
 The purchase made Virtu the largest overseer of trading in shares listed on Amex, known as the American Stock Exchange, before NYSE Euronext bought it for $260 million in 2008.
 The deal gave Virtu a designated market-maker license for New York Stock Exchange companies.
 With the acquisition, some of the companies Virtu was able to trade and support included New Gold Inc., Northern Oil & Gas Inc., and the American depositary receipts of British American Tobacco Plc.

 In September 2012, Virtu acquired the exchange-traded fund (ETF) market maker assets of Nyenburgh Holding B.V., a high-frequency trader in European ETFs.

 In April 2017, Virtu agreed to pay US$1.4 billion in cash to purchase rival market-making firm KCG Holdings.
 This acquisition was completed on July 20, 2017.

 In November 2018, Virtu announced an approximately US$1 billion deal to acquire agency brokerage and financial markets technology firm Investment Technology Group.
 This acquisition was completed on March 1, 2019.

 In November 2021, Virtu launched a new electronic swaptions workflow on its RFQ hub.

 In May 2022, Virtu ITG Europe joined the SIX Swiss Exchange.
+Later, in June 2022, Virtu began collaborating with other financial firms, including Citadel Securities, Charles Schwab Corporation, Sequoia Capital, and Paradigm, as well as unnamed retail brokerages, to develop a cryptocurrency trading platform focused toward retail brokerages.

+In December 2024, Bloomberg reported that Virtu was among multiple financial companies joining Global Futures and Options Ltd. (GFO-X), a London-based crypto derivatives platform.

+In July 2025, Virtu Financial announced former chief executive officer Douglas Cifu's retirement, marking the first leadership change since the firm’s founding.
+He transitioned into an advisory role, relinquishing his position.
+In that same month, Virtu supported a proposal by the IEX to launch a new options exchange in the United States.
+The proposition included a 350-microsecond delay on trades, curbing high-frequency traders.
+Citadel Securities and the Securities Industry and Financial Markets Association opposed the plan.